jake-landersweb/jsonNull/README.md

 }
 ```

 While this is not necessarily the worst thing ever, I like my json to be as flat as possible.
 This package solves that by giving types wrapped around the base `sql.Null` types that implement custom json marshal functions.

+One thing to note is the inclusion of the `Json` datatype.
+This allows for the marshalling and unmarshalling of the json datatype stored in MySQL.
+If you treat the json datatype of a regular string, then when encoding on object that uses this type into json will result in a 'double' encoding, causing extra '"' and "\" to be present.

 ## Usage